Release-Candidate/Notoy-BrowserExtensions/README.md

 ## Further Documentation

-Further documentation can be fonud at [Read the Docs](https://notoy-browserextensions.readthedocs.io/en/latest/)
+Further documentation can be found at [Read the Docs](https://notoy-browserextensions.readthedocs.io/en/latest/)

 ## License